rdsr/hdfs-checksum/README.md

 #hdfs-checksum

 hdfs-checksum contains utility functions to
    * compute md5 checksum of a hdfs file.
-The result would be such that as if you computed md5 of a local file.
+The result would be such that as if you ran md5sum on a hdfs file.
 (Note: Filesystem.getFileChecksum() will not give the same checksum as this, the Filesytem API call will compute md5 of md5 of CRC32 checksums

    * compute distributed (md5 of md5 of crc32 checksums) of a local file.
 The result would be such that as if you called Filesystem.getFileChecksum() on a local file